-The symbolism of the emblem of another basketball club from Los Angeles, founded in 1970 as Buffalo Braves, lies in the aspiration to reflect its history.
-The new logo and name, Los Angeles Clippers, is a tribute to the hometown, the true roots, and the team’s history.
+The emblem of another Los Angeles basketball club, founded in 1970 as the Buffalo Braves, symbolizes the aspiration to reflect its history.
+The new logo and name, Los Angeles Clippers, are a tribute to the hometown, the team’s true roots, and its history.

 Los Angeles Clippers: Brand overview